lukecav/performance-improvements-for-woocommerce/README.md

 ## Description

 Performance tweaks related to orders on the front-end and the back-end of a store.
 Will also disable dashboard widgets for reviews and status in WooCommerce.
+Will hide the tags, featured and types admin columns from the product list.

 ## Installation